 These mini pavlovas are for a picnic lunch on Saturday as Australia commemorates the 100th anniversary of the WWI battle at Gallipoli.
-John and I will attend the dawn service which starts at 4:50am and then we’ll have breakfast at the Mooloolaba Surf Club.
+I will attend the dawn service which starts at 4:50am and then I’ll have breakfast at the Mooloolaba Surf Club.
 I’ve never been to a dawn service before and to do it on the 100th anniversary will be very special.

 Services are held at dawn to remember the time of the original landing.
 Gallipoli was a massive defeat where 8,709 Australians and 2,701 New Zealanders died.
 When the last British troops left, more than 44,000 had died.
 I met a soldier a while back and we were talking about ANZAC Day and he said it wasn’t so much a defeat as a ‘failure to meet their objectives’.
 I wanted to put my Southern on and say, “Do what??”
 I chose to stay silent.

 Later in the day if the weather is still good, I’m going to meet friends at the beach for a picnic.
 ANZAC Day honors the anniversary of the landing and first military action by Australians and New Zealanders at Gallipoli in Turkey on April 25th, 1915.

 ANZAC Day is much more than remembrance of Gallipoli, it’s also the day that the country remembers every service person who served and died in all wars and conflicts.
 It’s a special day for all Australians and New Zealanders, much like Memorial Day in the US where I grew up.

 These mini pavlovas are really cute and not too much for a lunch dessert.
 Pavlovas are soft creamy meringue that’s baked until there’s a shell-like crust protecting an inner soft meringue.
 There’s always room for pavlova.
 I chose the this dessert for Saturday because both Australia and New Zealand claim it as their dessert.